Log In / Sign Up

 3. Record the Lien Within 75 Days

-• Filing Options: You can file in person, by mail, or electronically.
-Electronic filing is often preferred to avoid rejection due to miscalculated recording fees.
+You can file in person, by mail, or electronically.
+Electronic filing is often preferred to avoid rejection due to miscalculated county recording fees (which typically range from $60 to $150).

-• The Consequence: While failing to do this won’t invalidate the lien, it will disqualify you from recovering attorney fees and legal costs later.
+Failing to do this won’t invalidate the lien itself, but it will disqualify you from recovering attorney fees and legal costs if you have to go to court later.

 • Notice of Intent: Before suing, you should send a “Notice of Intent to Foreclosure” to warn the owner one last time.